KelvinSweere/KelvinSweere/README.md

 # 💫 About Me:
- 👨‍💻 Software Engineer @ Team Rockstars IT<br>🌱 React.JS & TypeScript
+ 👨‍💻 Software Engineer @ Team Rockstars IT<br>🌱 Angular

 ## 🌐 Socials: